-Telephone number is 800 282-2882.
+Telephone number is 800-282-2882.

-Email address Lrushbo at EIBNet.com.
+Email address, lrushbow at EIBNet.com.

-Folks have to be.
+Folks, have to be.

 I want to be totally forthcoming with you here.

-I just went back to Snerdley's office here at the uh at the uh top of the hour.
+I just went back to Snerdley's office here at the top of the hour, and he said, boy, you are just nailing it today.

-I I just I feel so I feel off target.
+I feel off target.

-I feel like I'm I'm missing the target here just a little, but enough to make me think that it could be much better.
+I feel like I'm missing the target here just a little, but enough to make me think that it could be much better.

 No, no, no, this is riveting.

-I mean, the Democrats are so disorganized, I think that's one of the reasons I am.
+I think that's one of the reasons I am.

-I I uh I would go home feeling profound guilt if I concluded that I had not met or exceeded your expectations on a daily basis.
+I would go home feeling profound guilt if I concluded that I had not met or exceeded your expectations on a daily basis.

 Even I, and I have full armor protecting myself from a drive-by media.

-A drive-by media BS bounces right off of me.
+Drive-by media BS bounces right off of me.

 But over the passage of time and months, even I, ladies and gentlemen, sometimes am affected by the never-ending onslaught.